Traditional methods support by modern thinking.

 Classes

-A weekly lesson of a small group of adults between 10-12 practitioners ages 18-50.
+A weekly lesson of a small group of adults between 10-15 practitioners ages 10-60.
 No previous martial arts experience is required.
-The curriculum is designed with the primary focus in the Baji/Pigua systems and applications with minor introductions to other complementary systems such as Bagua Zhang, TaiChi Quan, Praying Mantis, and classical weapon studies (Miao Dao, Jian, and Qiang).
+The curriculum is designed with the primary focus in the Baji/Pigua systems and applications with minor introductions to other complementary systems such as Bagua Zhang, TaiChi Quan, and classical weapon studies (Miao Dao, Jian, and Qiang).

 八極塾 bajishu online streaming lessons